 The best time to visit Ireland is when you can arrange it!
 There really is no bad time for an Ireland vacation.

-- Shoulder season – after Easter to early June and September to mid-October – sees fewer visitors so prices on everything from airfare to car rental to lodging are less.
+After Easter to early June and September to mid-October sees fewer visitors so prices on everything from airfare to car rental to lodging are less.

-- Summer, when most people take their ‘big’ vacation and kids are out of school, is the busiest.
+When most people take their ‘big’ vacation and kids are out of school, is the busiest.
 Thus, higher prices due to higher demand.
 If you must travel in summer opt for June, before schools in Europe dismiss for break.

-What do I need to pack for an Ireland vacation?
+What Should I Pack for an Ireland Vacation?

 This is entirely dependent on the type of vacation you plan, but this basic list works for 95% of visitors.

 Water resistant boots – Most Ireland vacations involve a fair amount of walking.
 Bring sturdy shoes or boots to repel the inevitable wetness.
 My (Kim’s) favorite boots she wore in Ireland are Forsake Patch boots.